-THE POSITION OF AMC MUSIC DIRECTOR IS OPEN.
+THE POSITION OF AMC MUSIC DIRECTOR WILL SOON BE FILLED

 DR. KAREN PARTHUN brought her extensive background as a choral conductor, performer, and educator to lead the Chorale through the 2018-19 and 2019-20 seasons.
 She has served on the faculty and conducted choirs at Arizona State University (ASU) and the University of Missouri-St. Louis (UMSL), and served as Artistic Director of the Arizona Masterworks Chorale, Arizona Arts Chorale, the Scottsdale Symphony Chorus, and the Roswell (NM) Civic Chorale.
 She has also conducted orchestral concerts.
 She currently serves as Music Director at Ascension Lutheran Church in Paradise Valley.